Bpost: Ownership

 By royal decree of 17 March 2000, the Post cast off its status of autonomous public enterprise to adopt the status of a public limited liability company.
 Its public service missions are all described that it concluded with the Belgian state.

 In January 2006, Post Danmark and CVC Capital Partners signed an agreement with the Belgian government on the acquisition of 50% minus one share in the Belgian Post for €300 million.
 Post Danmark had been selected by the Belgian government a partner because it would assist bpost in modernizing the company.
 The Belgian government, bpost, Post Danmark and CVC have prepared a joint plan for developing the Belgian Post.

 Acquisitions

 Certipost is a Belgian electronic communications subsidiary of bpost based in Aalst founded in 2002.
 They produce solutions to issues with electronic document exchange and archiving including digital certificate and electronic identity cards.

+In December 2012, bpost acquired a 51% majority stake in Landmark Global, a US-based company specializing in cross-border parcel logistics and shipping technology.
+This acquisition marked a strategic expansion into the North American market to offset declining domestic mail volumes, a trend heavily influencing European postal operators at the time. bpost subsequently increased its ownership stake over time, acquiring an additional 24.5% in 2016 and the remaining balance to reach 100% ownership by 2017.

 In October 2017, bpost acquired American e-commerce company Radial, Inc. for US$820 million.